gaballench/bayesian_collection_stratintervals/README.md

 # bayesian_collection_stratintervals

-Code for the paper on Bayesian stratintervals
+Code for the paper on Bayesian stratintervals (Ballen, 2025).

 ## Structure of this repository